TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/TravellingSystem.md

 <br>
-Congratulations, you're on this page because some nice person has lent you a Music Thing Modular Workshop System.
+**Congratulations**, you're on this page because some nice person has lent you a Music Thing Modular Workshop System.

 This is what you should do now: